Belgian tax guide: Understanding taxes in Belgium for foreigners

-A guide to Belgian taxation in 2015 for expats, with up-to-date information on income tax, special expat tax status, VAT, property tax and other taxes in Belgium.
+A guide to Belgian taxes with up-to-date information on Belgian tax rates, VAT, exemptions and taxes in Belgium for foreigners, plus other payable taxes in Belgium.

-If you are a foreigner working in Belgium, you will be liable to pay Belgian income taxes and file a Belgian tax return, although some exceptions exist.
+If you are a foreigner living in Belgium or working in Belgium, you will be liable to pay Belgian taxes and file a tax return in Belgium, although some exceptions exist.
 Additionally, property tax and gift and inheritance tax may be relevant.
-In most circumstances there is no capital gains tax or wealth tax for individuals in Belgium, thus pushing the tax burden firmly onto the employee.
+In most circumstances there is no Belgian tax on capital gains or wealth for individuals, thus pushing Belgium's tax burden firmly onto the employee.

 Taxation in Belgium is one of the highest in Europe.
-Belgian taxes amount to an effective rate of more than 50 percent for the highest earners (including social security), compared to an average 45 percent in Europe.
-Income tax and company tax are collected at state level but the municipal authorities also collect property tax and municipal tax.
+Belgian tax rates amount to an effective rate of more than 50 percent for the highest earners (including social security), compared to an average 45 percent in Europe.
+Belgian income tax and company tax are collected at state level but the municipal authorities also collect property tax and municipal tax.
 However, there is a special tax status for some expats whereby resident foreigners are treated as non-residents for tax purposes and enjoy generous tax allowances.
+Double taxation treaties exist to help relieve a Belgian tax resident from having to pay additional income tax to another country.
 The Belgian government also offers a range of tax deductions which can help reduce your Belgian tax burden.

-Belgium’s high taxes rates have long been in contention with Belgium residents.
+The high level of Belgium’s tax rates has long been in contention with Belgium residents.
 The Belgian government, however, is working to improve Belgium’s tax situation with a raft of tax reforms introduced in 2015 to be implemented in the coming years.

 Doing your taxes in Belgium can be a complex matter.
-The information given here provides a general overview only, and you should always get professional advice from a Belgian financial professional regarding your individual tax situation in Belgium.
+The information given here provides a general overview, and you should always get professional advice from a Belgian financial expert regarding your individual tax situation in Belgium.

 Who has to pay Belgian taxes?

-How much you are taxed depends on whether you are a resident or non-resident of Belgium.
-For taxation purposes, you are classed as a resident of Belgium if your family home is in Belgium or it is where you work.
+How much you are taxed in Belgium depends on whether you are a resident or non-resident of the country.
+For Belgian taxation purposes, you are classed as a resident of Belgium if your family home is in Belgium or it is where you work.

 If you are living in Belgium for at least six months (183 days) of the year and registered with your local commune, then you are classed as a resident and have to pay Belgium income tax on your worldwide income.
 Your taxable income is the income left after deductions for social security contributions, personal allowance, professional costs, etc.

-If you live in Belgium for less than six months (183 days), you will only be taxed on the income earned in Belgium – including rents and capital gains – once you qualify as non-resident status.
+If you live in Belgium for less than six months (183 days), you will only be taxed on the income earned in Belgium – including rents and capital gains – once you qualify as non-resident status under the Belgian tax system.

 The conditions require that employment must be by an international group or in a scientific research centre, and must be temporary.
 A foreign executive assigned temporarily to Belgium may qualify, for example, but the conditions are quite strict.
 Also, the expatriate’s centre of personal and economic interest must not be Belgium.